pn44/stats/README.md

 ```
 {
     "user_id": integer: The unique user ID,
-    "username": string: The user name,
+    "email": string: The user email,
     "password": string: The user password,
+    "2fa": bool: If 2FA is on or off.
+Off by default,
     "user_type": string: The role i.e. "manager" or "customer"
 }
 ```